juexinwang/scGNN/README.md

 python scGNN.py --help
 ```

-More information can be checked at [tutorial](https://github.com/scgnn/scGNN/tree/master/tutorial).
+More information can be checked at the [tutorial](https://github.com/scgnn/scGNN/tree/master/tutorial).

 ## Reference: